awslabs/kubeflow-manifests/distributions/aws/examples/storage-efs/README.md

 ```

 ### 2. Build and Push the Docker image
-In the `training-sample` directory, we have provided a sample training script and Dockerfile which you can use as follows to build a docker image-
+In the `training-sample` directory, we have provided a sample training script and Dockerfile which you can use as follows to build a docker image.
+Be sure to point the `$IMAGE_URI` to your registry and specify an appropriate tag -
 ```
-export dockerImage=image-classification:no-data
+export IMAGE_URI=<dockerimage:tag>
 cd storage-efs/training-sample
-docker build -t $dockerImage . docker push $dockerImage
+docker build -t $IMAGE_URI .
+docker push $IMAGE_URI
 ```
 Once the docker image is built, be sure to replace the `<dockerimage:tag>` in the `tfjob.yaml` file, line #17.
 ```
-yq e '.spec.tfReplicaSpecs.Worker.template.spec.containers[0].image = env(dockerImage)' -i training-sample/tfjob.yaml
+yq e '.spec.tfReplicaSpecs.Worker.template.spec.containers[0].image = env(IMAGE_URI)' -i training-sample/tfjob.yaml
 ```

 ### 3. Create the TFjob and use the provided commands to check the training logs